 Design Professionals.
-Generally refers to architects; civil, structural, mechanical, electrical engineers; landscape architects; urban planners; graphic, interior, industrial, fashion designers; and others whose services require licensing or registration by the state or otherwise require the knowledge and application of design principles appropriate to the Airport Art Program.
+Generally refers to architects; civil, structural, mechanical, electrical engineers; landscape architects; urban planners; graphic, interior, industrial, fashion designers; and others whose services require licensing or registration by the state or otherwise require the knowledge and application of design principles appropriate to the Airport Arts Program.

 Eligible Project.
-A Capital Project that includes construction of terminals, curbsides, roadways, connecting green spaces and other related landside improvements.
+A Capital Project that includes construction of or renovations to terminals, curbsides, roadways, connecting green spaces and other related landside improvements that directly impacts the customer experience by nature of being physically accessible and/or visually prominent.